Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMChefExtension.md

-Allowed options: 'none','service' and 'task'. none - Currently prevents the chef-client service from being configured as a service. service - Configures the chef-client to run automatically in the background as a service. task - Configures the chef-client to run automatically in the background as a secheduled task.
+Allowed options: 'none','service' and 'task'. none - Currently prevents the chef-client service from being configured as a service. service - Configures the chef-client to run automatically in the background as a service. task - Configures the chef-client to run automatically in the background as a scheduled task.

 ```yaml
 Type: System.String